Tbro4/readme-generator/Develop/README.md

-# Teeebus
+# Crypto Tracker

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  this is a description
+  This is an app to track your favorite cryptocurrencies, as well as your crypto wallet balances.

   ## Table of Contents